 The Military Dictatorship

-Despite the repression, the '60s and '70s witnessed profound changes in the city, with the opening of tunnels and the building of viaducts, parks and landfills.
+Despite the repression, the 1960s and '70s witnessed profound changes in the city, with the opening of tunnels and the building of viaducts, parks and landfills.
 In the realm of public transportation, modernization was on the way.
-In the 1970s builders connected Rio with Niterói by means of the bay-spanning bridge, while beneath the city the first metro cars began to run.
+In the 1970s builders connected Rio with Niterói by means of a bay-spanning bridge, while beneath the city the first metro cars began to run.

 The center of old Rio remained a bleak place until around 1985, when Brazil held its first direct presidential election in 20 years.
 With the slow return to civilian rule, cariocas turned their attention to sadly abandoned parts of the city, like downtown.
 Over the next decade citizens, particularly local shop owners, launched a downtown-revitalization campaign, sometimes collecting money by going door to door.

-By 1995 it was clear that the drive was a success.
+By 1995 it was clear that the drive had been a success.
 Whole blocks in downtown received much-needed facelifts.
 Handsomely restored buildings attracted new investment, with new shops and cultural centers opening their doors alongside publishers and art galleries.
 And nightlife returned to Lapa.

 The latter half of the 20th century was also an era of explosive growth in the favelas, as immigrants poured in from poverty-stricken areas of the Northeast and the interior, swelling the number of urban poor in the city.
 The Cidade Maravilhosa (Marvelous City) began to lose its gloss as crime and violence increased, and in the 1990s it became known as the Cidade Partida (Divided City), a term that reflected the widening chasm between the affluent neighborhoods of the Zona Sul and the slums spreading across the region's hillsides.